-Our mentors – like the individuals and families we serve – come from a variety of backgrounds and professions.
-In spite of our differences, our goal remains the same – to provide children with positive behaviors to emulate and cultivate.
+Our mentors – like the individuals and families we serve – come from a variety of backgrounds and professions- law, small business, government, finance, automotive, electrical, education, human services, food and beverage industry, and more!
 Whether it’s taking a walk in the park, watching a movie, cooking or just talking on the phone – when you take time out of your day to enrich the life of a child, you’re making a real difference.
 To be eligible to apply as a volunteer youth mentor, applicants should have the following qualifications:

 • Mentors should have a genuine interest in helping to improve the lives of young people